cesko/cmake_project/README.md

 VS Code can provide a UI for unit tests using the *Test Explorer UI* extension.
 It provides a *Testing*-tab giving an overview about your test-cases and their status, as allows running and even debugging all or single tests.
 It can be used with different testing frameworks, however, in this example, Check2 are used.

-Compared to *Boost.Tests*, Check2 appears much better supported in VS Code through extension. *However there is an alternative branch using Boost*.
+The default unit testing framework is *GoogleTest*, primarily as it is used with ROS2.
+There also seems to be good support in VS Code. *However there are alternative branches using Boost and Catch2*.

 You will need the following extensions:
- - Test Explorer UI
  - C++ TestMate
- - CMake Test Explorer (maybe)

 In order wo work correctly, the extension must be correctly cofnigured: In `.vscode/settings.json` set the parameter
 ```